ByteWelder/TactilityDocs/docs/versions/main/configuration.md

 ## Wi-Fi

-### Wi-Fi Internal Configuration

-The `/data/settings` directory contains 2 types of files:
-- `*.ap.properties` which holds the SSID files with encrypted passwords
-- `wifi.properties` which holds the Wi-Fi service's configuration

-### Wi-Fi SD Card Configuration
+## Wi-Fi Access Point Provisioning

+Access point provisioning files can be placed in `/data/settings` and/or `/sdcard/settings`

-Wi-Fi can be automatically configured from SD card files: For each access point that you want to configure, create a unique file in the root of the SD card with the name `[name].ap.properties` where `[name]` can be any text you like.
+For each access point that you want to configure, create a unique file in the root of the SD card with the name `[name].ap.properties` where `[name]` can be any text you like.

 The file content looks like this: